Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- The Vikings, who rank 12th in the NFL in points scored, have dropped back to pass 56.6% of the time while running the football 43.4% of the time.
+- The Vikings, who rank 12th in the NFL in points scored, have attempted a pass 56.6% of the time while opting for the ground attack 43.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Packers.